 This handout provides ideas for applying the Universal Design for Learning (UDL) framework in your classroom.
 It offers strategies to help all students, including multilingual learners with disabilities, participate in meaningful and challenging learning.

-For more context around this resource, please visit the Supporting Multilingual Learners with Disabilities page.
+For more context around this resource, please visit the Supporting Multilingual Learners With Disabilities page.

 Resource Details View Download NowReleased October 2025